-Assumed initial public offering price per share \$ Net tangible book value per share as of December 31, 2023 \$ Increase in net tangible book value per share attributable to new investors participating in this offering As adjusted net tangible book value per share after this offering Dilution per share to new investors in this offering \$
+Assumed initial public offering price per share \$ 21.00 Net tangible book value per share as of December 31, 2023 \$ 0.26 Increase in net tangible book value per share attributable to new investors participating in this offering \$ 2.47 As adjusted net tangible book value per share after this offering \$ 2.73 Dilution per share to new investors in this offering \$ 18.27

-Each \$1.00 increase or decrease in the assumed initial offering price per share of \$ (which is the midpoint of the price range set forth on the cover page of this prospectus) would increase or decrease, as applicable, our as adjusted net tangible book value after this offering by approximately \$ million, or \$ per share, and would increase or decrease, as applicable, the dilution per share to new investors purchasing our common stock in this offering by \$ per share, assuming that the number of shares offered by us in this offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions, and estimated offering expenses payable by us.
-Similarly, each 1,000,000 share increase in the number of shares of common stock offered by us would increase the as adjusted net tangible book value after this offering by \$ per share and decrease the dilution per share to new investors participating in this offering by per share, and each 1,000,000 share decrease in the number of shares of common stock offered by us in this offering would decrease the as adjusted net tangible book value by \$ per share, and increase the dilution per share to new investors in this offering by \$ per share, assuming that the assumed initial public offering price per share of \$ remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial offering price per share of \$21.00 (which is the midpoint of the price range set forth on the cover page of this prospectus) would increase or decrease, as applicable, our as adjusted net tangible book value after this offering by approximately \$17.9 million, or \$0.12 per share, and would increase or decrease, as applicable, the dilution per share to new investors purchasing our common stock in this offering by \$0.88 per share, assuming that the number of shares offered by us in this offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions, and estimated offering expenses payable by us.
+Similarly, each 1,000,000 share increase in the number of shares of common stock offered by us would increase the as adjusted net tangible book value after this offering by \$0.11 per share and decrease the dilution per share to new investors participating in this offering by \$0.11 per share, and each 1,000,000 share decrease in the number of shares of common stock offered by us in this offering would decrease the as adjusted net tangible book value by \$0.12 per share, and increase the dilution per share to new investors in this offering by \$0.12 per share, assuming that the assumed initial public offering price per share of \$21.00 remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table presents, on a as adjusted basis as described above, the differences between the number of shares purchased from us, the total consideration paid and the average price per share paid to us by existing stockholders and by investors purchasing shares in this offering based on an assumed initial public offering price per share of (which is the midpoint of the price range set forth on the cover page on this prospectus), before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us (assuming no purchases of any shares of common stock in this offering by existing stockholders).
+The following table presents, on an as adjusted basis as described above, the differences between the number of shares purchased from us, the total consideration paid and the average price per share paid to us by existing stockholders and by investors purchasing shares in this offering based on an assumed initial public offering price per share of \$21.00 (which is the midpoint of the price range set forth on the cover page on this prospectus), before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us (assuming no purchases of any shares of common stock in this offering by existing stockholders).